Purpose of a Hive Frame

-Wedge top bar frames have a removeable wedge that makes it easier to insert the foundation.
-Once foundation is in place the wedge is put back and nailed or stapled.
-Wedge top bar is recommended for wax foundation and Plasticell will also fit.
+Wedge top bar frames have a removable wedge that makes it easier to insert the foundation.
+Once foundation is in place, the wedge is put back and nailed or stapled.
+Wedge top bar is recommended for a wax foundation.
+Plasticell will also fit.

 Grooved top bar frames don't move and work best with a rigid foundation, such as Plasticell.